FC Spartak Trnava: Support

 The main ultras group are called Ultras Spartak.
 Traditionally, the club has had great support in the city, but it is very popular in the whole region.

 The club's official anthem is Il Silenzio.
 It is played prior to every home match, when the players are entering onto the pitch.

-Between 1988 and 2006, Spartak ultras had a mutual friendship with Baník Ostrava fans.
-Good relations and friendship still persist to this day.
-There are also friendships with GKS Katowice and ROW Rybnik.
+Since 1988, Spartak ultras have maintained a strong and longstanding friendship with Baník Ostrava (Czech Republic) fans, which remains the closest among their supporter relations.
+There are also friendly relations with Polish clubs GKS Katowice and ROW Rybnik.

 Rivalries

 The greatest rival is Slovan Bratislava.
 The rivalry has a long tradition and the derby is considered the most prestigious match in the Slovak football calendar.
+There is also great rivalry with DAC 1904, as they are the second most prominent club in the Trnava Region after Spartak.

 Transfers

 Spartak have produced numerous players who have gone on to represent the Slovak national football team.
 Over the last period there has been a steady increase of young players leaving Spartak after a few years of first team football and moving on to play football in leagues of a higher standard, with the Austrian Football Bundesliga (Július Šimon to FK Austria Wien in 1997, season 1997–98 top scorer Ľubomír Luhový to Grazer AK in 1998), Greece Superleague (Erik Sabo to PAOK in 2015, Peter Doležaj to Olympiacos Volos in 2011), French Ligue 1 (Koro Koné to Dijon FCO in 2012, Adam Jakubech to Lille OSC in 2017), Czech First League (Vladimír Leitner to FK Teplice in 2000, Kamil Susko to FC Baník Ostrava in 2000, Adrian Zeljković to Viktoria Plzeň in 2025), Cypriot First Division (Dušan Tittel to AC Omonia in 1999), Norway Tippeligaen (Martin Husár to Lillestrøm SK in 2006), Polish Ekstraklasa (Erik Jendrišek to Crakovia in 2015, Ján Vlasko to Zagłębie Lubin in 2015, Dobrivoj Rusov to Piast Gliwice in 2014, and Ľuboš Kamenár to Śląsk Wrocław in 2016.
 The top transfer was agreed in 1999 when Miroslav Karhan joined Spanish Real Betis for a fee of €2.3 million.